GarimaK1/React-Practice/README.md

 3_contacts_manager: MERN stack app.
 Context API.
 Functional components + React Hooks.
 Auth error on Home page=landing page.

 3_contacts_manager_with_welcome_page: MERN stack app.
 Context API.
 Functional components + React Hooks.
 Added welcome page=landing page to avoid Auth error on first page.
+Note: This project is same as ContactsManagerMERN.
+Created a separate repository for it to use heroku for deployment.
+This needed heroku to be added as remote too.